andela-pijege/document-manager/README.md

   - regular

 #### API Documentation
+Follow [this link](http://documento-app.herokuapp.com/api-docs/) to view the full api documentation.

 #### Authentication
 The api endpoints are protected from unauthorized access.
 JSON web token is used to protect the application from anuthorised access.
 Some other middleware are used to futher protect endpoints